 Heiting is a name of ancient Anglo-Saxon origin and comes from the family once having lived in or near the settlement of Heighton in the county of Sussex.
 The surname is thought to derive from one of several place names composed of the old English elements "heah" or "high" and "tun," meaning "enclosure or settlement."
 The surname Heiting belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Heiting family

-Another 333 words (24 lines of text) covering the years 1296, 1273 and 1279 are included under the topic Early Heiting History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heiting research.
+Another 100 words (7 lines of text) covering the years 1296, 1273 and 1279 are included under the topic Early Heiting History in all our PDF Extended History products and printed products wherever possible.